SWE-UniStuttgart/Qlunc/readme.md

 ### Tutorials:
 - Containing 2 [JupyterNotebook-based tutorials](https://github.com/PacoCosta/Qlunc/tree/Qlunc-V0.9/Tutorials); `Tutorial1.ipynb` and `Tutorial2.ipynb` with their corresponding yaml files.
 ## Requirements
  - [Anaconda Navigator1.9.12](https://www.anaconda.com/products/individual) has been installed as a graphical user interface.
 It includes, among others, Python3.7 and spyder4.2.1 version IDE software features, ready to be used.
-It includes also JupyterLab 2.2.6 and Jupyter Notebook 6.2.0 versions.
+It includes also JupyterLab2.2.6 and JupyterNotebook6.2.0 versions.

 The following python libraries should be installed beforehand:
  - numpy=1.18.5